Some references on marriage laws in Islam and the Baha'i Faith.

 3)

-The law governing number of wives was later changed by Abdu'l-Baha (the Branch) to monogamy, according to the requirements of this day (gender equality).
+The Baha'i law governing number of wives was later changed by Abdu'l-Baha (the first Dependent Prophet of Baha'u'llah) to monogamy, according to the requirements of this day (gender equality).

 Abdu'l-Bahá, the authorized Interpreter of the Bahá'í Writings, states that in the text of the Aqdas monogamy is in effect enjoined.
 He elaborates this theme in a number of Tablets, including the following: